baregl/PlayBack/NOTES.md

 # Notes
 ## TODO
-- Add ssl support support to implementations (lib doesn't care)
+- Add functionality to server to generate crypto keys
-  - Use something like nginx ssl termination for the server, so the server doesn't have to handle certificates and all the entailing complications
 - Logging for server
 - Save decryption & similar things
   - Transparently or just dumping all of them into a seperate directory before